 At the heart of Guns, Germs, and Steel is a theory that has since become known as “geographic determinism”: the idea that civilizations develop over time in different ways in response to environmental factors such as temperature, soil fertility, availability of large mammals, and physical barriers to travel.
-While Diamond wasn’t the first to propose such a theory, he was the first to compile all the existing data to paint a convincing picture of how…(read full theme analysis)
+While Diamond wasn’t the first to propose such a theory, he was the first to compile all the existing data to paint a convincing picture of how…read analysis of Geographic Determinism

 As its title would indicate, Guns, Germs, and Steel is largely about technology—in particular, how civilizations develop technologies and then use them to gain a comparative advantage over other civilizations.